There are multiple places in the code where accessibility can be tested. This page documents some of the most widely-used systems.

 For each test, DumpAccessibilityTree loads the html file into a browser window, recursively explores the whole accessibility tree, then dumps the result in a text format (subject to some filters that you can customize, so you don't dump every attribute), and compares the result to the expectation file.

-Another really important aspect of testing Chromium accessibility is WebKit layout tests.
-There are a number of accessibility tests in these directories:
+Another really important aspect of testing Chromium accessibility is Blink layout tests.
+There are a number of accessibility tests in this directory:

 These tests are critically important for testing Blink implementation of accessibility at a low-level, including parsing html and sending notifications.